Affordable Ryokans in Japan: How to Book and Get Better Value

 What Is a Ryokan?

 A ryokan is a traditional Japanese inn offering an experience that no hotel can replicate.
 Tatami-floored rooms with futon bedding, multi-course kaiseki dinners featuring seasonal local ingredients, onsen (hot spring) bathing, and attentive hospitality — a ryokan stay engages all five senses.
+If you are searching for ryokans in Japan or trying to find the best affordable ryokan in Japan, the first thing to understand is that pricing works differently from ordinary hotels.
 There are over 30,000 ryokan across Japan, ranging from simple family-run inns at ¥8,000 per night to legendary establishments charging ¥100,000+.

 Booking the right ryokan and knowing what to expect makes the difference between a good experience and an unforgettable one.
 Browse our stays directory to discover ryokan across Japan.